 Of all socks tested, this reigned king in the area of comfort!
-The merino-wool blend (63% Merino Wool, 35% Nylon, 2% Elastane) construction, coupled with strategically placed areas of compression under the arch and around the ankle, ensures a nice fit similar to the Darn Tough Light Hiker Micro Crew.
-The fabric itself is plump and plush with lots of cushion in the heel and forefoot; this made it a great compadre for long days on the trail.
-As a result of all these great comfort features, it earns a nine out of ten in this category.
+The Merino-wool blend (63% Merino Wool, 35% Nylon, 2% Elastane) construction, coupled with strategically placed areas of compression under the arch and around the ankle, ensures a nice fit similar to the Darn Tough Light Hiker Micro Crew.
+The fabric itself is plump and plush with lots of cushion in the heel and forefoot; this makes it a great compadre for long days on the trail.

 The thick woven fabric with a 63% concentration of merino wool fibers provides fantastical warmth in both wet and dry conditions.
-It earned an eight out of ten in this category.
-When we were armored with this crucial piece of gear in a thin pair of down booties in sub 30 temperatures, it kept our feet the warm just a touch shorter than the Darn Tough Full Cushion, our male Editors' Choice winner.
+When we armored with this crucial piece of gear in a thin pair of down booties in sub 30 temperatures, it kept our feet the warm just a touch shorter than the Darn Tough Full Cushion, our male Editors' Choice winner.
 The Smartwool Hike Medium Crew for women also kept our feet a little bit warmer than the Smartwool PhD on the coldest days standing around in the snow.

 Wicking and Breathability

-For a price of $24, this sock sits at the high end of price spectrum.
-Unlike the Darn Tough Full Cushion that offers a lifetime warranty for the same price, it offers just a two-year warranty and is one of the least durable socks tested.
+For a price of $24, this sock sits at the high end of the price spectrum.
+Unlike the Darn Tough Full Cushion that offers a lifetime warranty for the same price, Smartwool only advertises a two-year warranty and is one of the least durable socks tested.
 That said, it has a decent value as it performs well in the field, but we think there are better value options.
-Take for example our Best Buy winner - the Wigwam Hiker Pro for just $14.
-The Danish Unisex Merino Wool is a super affordable option that goes for just $10 per pair, while the People's Merino Wool is an ankle-length sock that is super affordable, going at just $9 per sock.

-Enjoy lavish warm and comfort with this Notable Mention for Comfort and Versatility.
+Enjoy lavish warmth and comfort with this Notable Mention for Comfort and Versatility.